silasmariusz/atmospheric-weather-card/README.md

 * **Organic Cloud Generation:** Uses a custom generator to create unique, realistic cloud shapes every time, ensuring your sky never looks repetitive.
 * **Dynamic Weather Physics:** Individual particles for rain, snow, and hail with custom physics for speed, turbulence, and wobbling.
 * **Real-Time Moon Rendering:** Calculates and draws the exact moon illumination and terminator line based on your sensor data.
 * **Supports using your own custom image:** Personalize the card by displaying your own image on the right side.
-It’s perfect for a transparent PNG of your home, boat, or wherever your Home Assistant is running.
+It is perfect for a transparent PNG of your home, boat, or wherever your Home Assistant is running.
 * **Performance & Battery Optimized:** Automatically pauses animations when the card is hidden from view and uses debounced resizing to prevent dashboard lag.

 ## Installation